Croutonic-Creations-Stardew/SDV-AccessibleTiles/README.md

 - Resources
 - FarmBuildings

+# Get The Mod
+The latest version of the mod can always be found at [GrumpyCrouton.com](https://stardew.grumpycrouton.com)

 ## JAWS Support
 If you plan to use JAWS while playing with grid movement keys assigned to the arrow keys, you will need to apply the JAWS Passthrough Settings file found [here](https://stardew.grumpycrouton.com/releases/StardewModdingAPI.jkm)